 In this article, we’re going to discuss NAHAD’s Hose Safety Institute and why it’s important to work with a hose fabricator that’s affiliated with the program.

 Why Choose Peerless?

-As a leader in safety, Peerless understands the importance of building safe, reliable piping systems that last for years to come.
+As a leader in industrial process solutions, we uphold the importance of building safe, reliable piping systems engineered to be efficient and sustainable for years to come.